 Net profit is the difference between the total invested amount and the present value, minus all fees and deductions.

 This is the total annual return received on your investment less applicable costs, fees and expenses.

-The projected return is the total projected return over the investment term, including all projected rental income and capital growth.
+The projected return is the total projected return over the investment term, including all projected income and capital growth.

 This is the valuation expressed on a per share basis.

 You must pay Stamp Duty Land Tax (SDLT) if you buy a property or land over a certain price in England, Wales and Northern Ireland.
 Further information is available here https://www.gov.uk/stamp-duty-land-tax/overview

 Stamp Duty Reserve Tax is an amount payable to HM Revenue & Customs for acquiring shares in property investments owned by a UK company.
 The amount payable is 0.5% of the cost of those shares. https://www.gov.uk/guidance/stamp-duty-reserve-tax-the-basics

 Each investment will be made through a Special Purpose Vehicle (SPV).
 The SPV is a limited company which protects and ring fences your investments should Brickowner Limited ever fall into financial distress.

 The total gain or loss generated from holding an investment.